Gota7/MoreObjectsMod/README.md

 ## Notes
 The complete guide is still a bit unorganized and uncomplete.
 Expect a video tutorial going through this as well in the future.
 Mostly the section about contributing and managing SFX needs to be done.

+ALWAYS, ALWAYS, ALWAYS MAKE BACKUPS OF YOUR ROM BEFORE AND AFTER ATTEMPTING ANY INSTALL OR UPGRADE OF MOM!!!

 ## Installation
 How to install and use MOM!